Pravda: Pre-revolutionary Pravda

 At the sixth conference of the RSDLP held in Prague in January 1912, the Menshevik faction was expelled from the party.
 The party under the leadership of Vladimir Lenin decided to make Pravda its official party organ.
 The paper was shifted from Vienna to St. Petersburg and the first issue under Lenin's leadership was published on 5 May 1912 (22 April 1912 OS).
 It was the first time that Pravda was published as a legal political newspaper.
 The Central Committee of the RSDLP, workers and individuals such as Maxim Gorky provided financial help to the newspaper.
 The first issue published on 5 May cost two kopecks and had four pages.
 It had articles on economic issues, workers movement, and strikes, and also had two proletarian poems.
 M.E.
 Egorov was the first editor of St. Petersburg Pravda and Member of State Duma of the Russian Empire Nikolay Poletaev served as its publisher.

-Egorov was not a real editor of Pravda but this position was pseudo in nature.
-As many as 42 editors had followed Egorov within a span of two years, till 1914.
+Egorov, as well as the 42 editors that came after him until 1914, were not real editors of Pravda as the position was pseudo in nature.
 The main task of these editors was to go to jail whenever needed and to save the party from a huge fine.
 On the publishing side, the party had chosen only those individuals as publishers who were sitting members of Duma because they had parliamentary immunity.
 Initially, it had sold between 40,000 and 60,000 copies.
 With the outbreak of World War I, the paper was closed down by tsarist authorities in July 1914.
 Over the next three years, it changed its name eight times because of police harassment: